zng-ui/zng/TODO/Optimizations.md

   - Use https://github.com/dtolnay/cargo-llvm-lines
 * Implement and use `mono!` macro, described here https://internals.rust-lang.org/t/explicit-monomorphization-for-compilation-time-reduction/15907/30
 * Implement `dyn_closure` for more types.
-* Experiment removing all `#[inline]` attributes, this causes the method to be "generic"?
-Plus users can enable LTO for release builds to auto-inline.

 # Mouse Move Interest